Sliema

 Sliema (Tas-Sliema /mt/) is a town located on the northeast coast of Malta in the Northern Harbour District.
 It is a major residential and commercial area and a centre for shopping, bars, dining, and café life.
 It is also the most densely populated town on the island.

-Lining the coastline is a promenade known as the Sliema Front that has become the ideal spot for joggers and walkers as well as a prolific meeting place for locals during the summer season.
+Lining the coastline is a promenade known as the Sliema Front that has become the popular spot for joggers and walkers as well as a prolific meeting place for locals during the summer season.
 Sliema is also known for its numerous rocky beaches, water sports and hotels.
 The Strand in Sliema is a popular viewing spot for fireworks displays that take place in August.

-Sliema, which means 'peace or comfort', was once a quiet fishing village on the peninsula across Marsamxett Harbour from Valletta and has views of the capital city.
+Sliema, which means 'peace' or 'comfort', was once a quiet fishing village on the peninsula across Marsamxett Harbour from Valletta and has views of the capital city.
 The population began to grow in 1853 and the town was declared a parish in 1878.
 Now Sliema and the coastline up to neighbouring St. Julian's constitute Malta's main coastal resort.

 Sliema is considered a desirable place to live and is relatively affluent, with extremely high property prices compared to the national average.
 Historically, stylish villas and traditional Maltese townhouses lined the streets of Sliema.
 Sliema has now been ringed with modern apartment blocks, some of which are amongst the tallest buildings in Malta.
 This has resulted in significant traffic, parking and construction-related noise pollution issues.

 Residents of Sliema are stereotypically known for their usage of English as a first language, although this is changing in the 21st century due to demographic shifts.
 Maltese people from Sliema are referred to as Slimiżi.

 Etymology

-Sliema is the Maltese word meaning peace and was used to salute someone.
+Sliema is the Maltese word meaning 'peace', and was used to salute someone.
 The triconsonantal root of the word is Š-L-M.

 Sliema may have got its name from the Our Lady of Good Voyage Chapel, that now no longer exists.
 It periodically served as a reference point for the sailors and fishermen in Marsamxett Harbour.
 The construction age of the church is unknown but it was included in a map by the Order of St. John even before being handed the Maltese islands to them.
 The name could thus be connected with the first words of the Hail Mary prayer, which in Maltese is Sliem Għalik Marija.

 There is also a possibility that the origin is from an Arabic first name or a Hebrew family name.